ray155093/azure-docs.zh-tw/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-dotnet.md

     if (!Request.IsAuthenticated)
     {
         // To execute a policy, you simply need to trigger an OWIN challenge.
-        // You can indicate which policy to use by adding it to the AuthenticationProperties by using the PolicyKey provided.
+        // You can indicate which policy to use by specifying the policy id as the AuthenticationType HttpContext.GetOwinContext().Authentication.Challenge(

-        HttpContext.GetOwinContext().Authentication.Challenge(
-            new AuthenticationProperties (
-                new Dictionary<string, string>
-                {
-                    {Startup.PolicyKey, Startup.SignInPolicyId}
-                })
-            {
-                RedirectUri = "/",
+            new AuthenticationProperties () { RedirectUri = "/" }, Startup.SignInPolicyId);
-            }, OpenIdConnectAuthenticationDefaults.AuthenticationType);
     }
 }